LitExtension Blog

 • Shipping fields: Collected when the delivery address differs from the billing address.

-• Additional fields: Optional fields like order notes for special instructions.
+• Additional fields: Optional inputs like order notes used for special instructions.

 Why are checkout fields important for eCommerce stores?